How to deal with a bad review on Etsy

 Yes – you can contact the purchaser and ask them to remove or amend their review.
 Try to resolve the issue through the Etsy email in the first instance before you ask them to do so.
 The buyer is not obliged to remove their review, though.

-You may leave a review on Etsy at any point within 100 days of the estimated delivery times or, in the case of digital downloads, immediately following download by the customer.
+You may leave a review on Etsy at any point within 100 days of the estimated delivery times or, in the case of digital downloads, immediately the following download by the customer.

 The shop owner can contact Etsy by reporting the review and dispute it because it goes against Etsy’s policies on reviews.